 This is known as a Debtor Contribution Order (DCO) (formerly an Income Payment Order), and the regular payments will typically last for a period of 48 months, depending on your individual financial circumstances.

-• It offers a fresh start by forgiving eligible debts at the end of the 12-month process
+Eligible debts will be forgiven at the end of the 12-month process

 Can I borrow money while I'm involved in an active debt solution?